Klingenstein Third Generation Foundation Fellowship

 Each autumn, the KTGF pairs first-year medical students with practicing child and adolescent psychiatrists who serve as mentors.
 During the fellowship, you will meet at least monthly, work with children and learn about normal and abnormal development, and other mental health issues in children and adolescents.

-Participation in the Fellowship program also provides two other opportunities:
+Participation in the fellowship program also provides two other opportunities:

 Fellows also will have the opportunity to apply for travel funds (up to $300) in order to attend CAP professional meetings and workshops.

-Information packet, including fellowship applicaiton (PDF)
+Information packet, including fellowship application (PDF)